 Fentanyl Pill Victims Are Getting Younger.
-Parents Blame Snapchat.
+Parents Blame Social Media.

 On June 4, 2021, parents and family members gathered in 30 cities around the country to protest social media companies’ inaction on drug sales on their platforms.
 The protest in Santa Monica focused on Snapchat headquarters.
 Organized by the Association of People Against Lethal Drugs (APALD), protestors brought photos of their loved ones framed in the Snapchat logo and the statement “Snapchat is an accomplice to my murder.”

-Over the last year, the victims of deadly counterfeit pills have been trending younger.
-In November 2020, we shared the story of 14-year-old Alondra Valeria Salinas, an Arizona teen who died after taking a counterfeit oxycodone pill she bought via Snapchat.
+Over the last year, victims of deadly counterfeit pills have been trending younger.
+In November 2020, we shared the story of 14-year-old Alondra Valeria Salinas, an Arizona teen who died after taking a counterfeit oxycodone pill she bought on Snapchat.

-Snapchat is not alone in their failure to effectively restrict drug dealer access on its platforms.
-However, Snapchat has an extremely young user base, so the fact that they turn a blind eye to drug dealing on the site is a serious problem and something all parents need to be aware of.
+Snapchat is not alone in seeing criminal activity on their platform.
+However, Snapchat has an extremely young user base, so the risk of failing to address it effectively is a serious problem and something all parents need to be aware of.

 Social media companies need to be more proactive in blocking dangerous content and must be held accountable for ignoring the sale of deadly fake drugs on their platforms.

 In the meantime, every parent must talk to their kids about fake pills.
 Consult our "Talking to your family about fentanyl" page for resources to help.
 These conversations with your kids can’t happen soon enough.

 "Snapchat told us in a recent call with other victim families that they are a small company that doesn't have the staff to respond to all the requests they get from law enforcement."

 Talking to your family about counterfeit meds: What our family advocates wish they could have said about the risks of counterfeit pills.